Sensory bags: why they’re good for babies

 - balls of different textures and sizes.

-Avoid items that are breakable, sharp or small enough for your baby to swallow.
+Avoid items that are breakable, sharp or choking risks.
 These aren’t safe for your baby.

 How to play with a sensory bag